nancygoudreault/nancygoudreault.github.io/English/English.md

 More than 19 years of experience in translation and revision

-Certification process from OTTIAQ ongoing
+Certification from OTTIAQ in 2016

 Fields of experience (translation and revision)
 * Federal government (Aboriginal, justice, health, defence, border services, food inspection, veterans, agriculture, transport, fisheries and oceans, industry, employment and development, foreign affairs and trade, resources, public safety, environment, etc.)